smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Subtracting Two Dates/readme.md

 Create the `FnDateDiffPartsTable` table-valued function via the `FnDateDiffPartsTable.sql` script.

 Example usage of the table valued function `FnDateDiffPartsTable`.
-This function is used with in the `FROM` statement.

 ```sql
 SELECT * FROM dbo.FnDateDiffPartsChar('20110619 00:00:00.0000001', '20110619 00:00:00.0000000');